OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-machines/linux/classic/hpcpack-cluster-openfoam.md

 # Perform validation of digital signatures of RPM files, valid values are: {yes, no}
 SIGNING_ENABLED=yes

-# Select yes tooenable mpi-selector integration, valid values are: {yes, no}
+# Select yes to enable mpi-selector integration, valid values are: {yes, no}
 ENVIRONMENT_REG_MPI_ENV=no

-# Select yes tooupdate ld.so.conf, valid values are: {yes, no}
+# Select yes to update ld.so.conf, valid values are: {yes, no}
 ENVIRONMENT_LD_SO_CONF=no